 Alex’s research interests center on the development of sustainable digital cultural heritage environments.
-She studies both the use and users of digital research content, ranging from legacy software to archival web collections.
-Working at the intersection of cultural heritage studies, digital preservation, and information science, her research asks: what do different communities of practice value about their interactions with digital research content?
-How are epistemological practices (or “ways of knowing”) changing and how is this consequential for digital research infrastructure?
+She studies both the use and users of born-digital information, ranging from legacy software to archived web collections.
+Working at the intersection of cultural heritage studies, digital preservation, and information studies, her research asks: what do different communities of practice value about their interactions with born-digital information?
+How are epistemological practices (or “ways of knowing”) changing and how is this consequential for building socio-technical infrastructure(s)?

 - OSSArcFlow, Educopia Institute, 2018-present

 - Software Curation Postdoctoral Scholar, MIT Libraries, 2016-2018

 - BitCurator and BitCurator Access, UNC SILS, 2011-2016